rv1402/AudiBooking/README.md

 # AudiBooking
 An auditorium management software based on Python Flask.
+This project was created for the course CS29202 as its term project.

 ## Dependencies
 1. flask